Mono-Light/HywinWpf/README.md

 An Developer API for custom programs like auto login, Custom Bots or sending messages will be provided.
 Program languages unkown.

+# Status
+Please don't download the Version yet, it is still being developed, this text will update when the first beta version is out.